liqotech/liqo/docs/pages/contributing/_index.md

 ### Local development

-Liqo components can be developed locally.
-We provide a [deployment script](/examples/kind.sh) to spawn multiple kubernetes clusters by using [Kind](https://kind.sigs.k8s.io/) with Liqo installed.
-This script can be used as a starting point to improve/replace one Liqo component.
+We provide a [deployment script](/examples/kind.sh) to spawn multiple Kubernetes clusters by using [Kind](https://kind.sigs.k8s.io/) with Liqo installed.
+This script provides a starting point to improve/replace one Liqo component.

 ### Pull Requests